BC-Chang/PGE384-Thermodynamics/README.md

 The work for problem 1 is shown in the attached PDF file.

 Input Files:
 I use YAML format for input files.
 PyYAML is a dependency for the code to run.
-I use separate input files for problems 1 and 2, they can be found in the Input_Files/ directory.
+I use separate input files for problems 2 and 3, they can be found in the Input_Files/ directory.
 Setting ```Pvap = None``` will automatically initialize vapor pressure to the vapor pressure given by Wilson's correlation.
 You should be able to simply change the P and T in the input file and rerun HW8_main.py.
 I also specify the desired critical temperature, critical pressure, and acentric factor for each fluid as a list (state variables grouped together).
+To change the components, simply change the Tc, Pc, and w in the appropriate fields.
+The order of the list matters!
+Each element of the list corresponds to a particular component.

 ```HW8_main.py``` is split into 2 functions that can run independently. ```p2_main()``` corresponds to Problem 2 and ```p3_main()``` corresponds to Problem 3.
 One can independently run each problem by commenting/uncommenting the function calls within the script.